apioo/psx/doc/design/routing.rst

 The path /foo is an alias for the path /.
 That means in both cases we call the method doFoo of the class Foo\\News\\Application\\Index.

-If we make an HTTP request to /news/2 the controller Foo\\News\\Application\\News::doDetail gets called.
+If we make a HTTP request to /news/2 the controller Foo\\News\\Application\\News::doDetail gets called.
 In our controller we can access the dynamic part of the path with